DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Introduction

 \section{Introduction}

-Acquiring very high-spatial-resolution (VHR) remote sensing images over large areas has become easier than ever due to the advancement in satellite remote sensing sensors.
+Acquiring very high-spatial-resolution (VHR) remote sensing images over large areas has become easier than ever due to the advancement in satellite remote sensing technology.
 VHR images provide rich spatial details for characterizing objects on the ground.
-For this reason, they have been widely applied in land-cover and land-use classification \cite{lv2021improved}, urban functional zone understanding \cite{zhou2020so}, urban management \cite{mundia2005analysis}, building roof modelling \cite{zhao2021building}, large-scale terrain classification \cite{na2021object}, and object extraction and monitoring \cite{chen2021urban,zhao2022extracting}.
+For this reason, they are widely applied in land-cover and land-use classification \cite{lv2021improved}, urban functional zone understanding \cite{zhou2020so}, urban management \cite{mundia2005analysis}, building roof modelling \cite{zhao2021building}, large-scale terrain classification \cite{na2021object}, and object extraction and monitoring \cite{chen2021urban,zhao2022extracting}.
 Objects in the land-cover classes tend to show high intra-class discrepancy and inter-class consistency, leading to challenges in image interpretation.
-Geographic Object-based Image Analysis (GeOBIA) has been proven to be a useful approach to address this issue by transitioning image interpretation from pixel-level to object-level and by partitioning an entire satellite image into meaningful geo-objects \cite{blaschke2010object}.
+Geographic Object-based Image Analysis (GeOBIA) has been proven to be an effective approach to address this issue by transitioning image interpretation from pixel-level to object-level using image segmentation, which clusters pixels into meaningful complete objects \cite{blaschke2010object}.
+Segmentation is different from semantic segmentation (or pixel-wise classification), which aims to classify each pixel in an image into specific categories and instance segmentation, whose goal is to identify and distinguish individual object instances within an image, providing pixel-level masks for each object.
 Image segmentation plays a crucial role in GeOBIA as well as other image analysis workflows.
-Geo-objects are generally clustered with adjacent pixels with similar characteristics such as spectral reflectance.
-Many efforts have been made to design efficient and precise segmentation methods.
-However, these methods fail to produce desirable segmentation results, as they tend to exhibit segmentation bias, including over-segmentation and under-segmentation errors, especially when they are applied to large-area VHR images with objects of different sizes.
-It is thus paramount to design more accurate and efficient segmentation algorithms that can be applied to a wide range of applications.
+Objects are generally clustered with adjacent pixels with similar characteristics, such as spectral reflectance.
+Many efforts have been made to design precise segmentation methods and interpretable scale parameters for these methods.
+However, these methods fail to select a 'good' scale parameter to generate desirable segmentation results, as they tend to exhibit segmentation bias, including over-segmentation and under-segmentation errors, especially when applied to large-area VHR images.
+It is thus paramount to design more accurate and efficient segmentation algorithms with interpretable scale parameters that can be applied to a wide range of applications.